amngo/spacetime-crawler/README.md

 ## Installation
 * Use Python 2.7
-* If you have pip installed already install in this sequence after issuing in terminal `git clone https://github.com/Mondego/spacetime-crawler`
+* If you have pip installed already install.
+Then in this sequence after issuing in terminal `git clone https://github.com/Mondego/spacetime-crawler`
 * python -m pip install --user flask
 * python -m pip install --user flask_restful
 * python -m pip install --user requests
 * python -m pip install --user pcc
 * Then finally pip install spacetime
-* When running the crawler make sure to be installed to the UCI VPN, you will get `ConnectionRefusedError` if you do not.
+* When running the crawler make sure to be connected to the UCI VPN, you will get `ConnectionRefusedError` if you do not.

 All these installation should allow all the files in <strong> spacetime crawler</strong> to run in the Python Shell without throwing any error